 In 1986, he and his college buddy Ronny Venable wrote a TV movie for CBS called The Christmas Gift.
 It starred John Denver and can still be seen almost every year—usually during the holidays, usually on the Hallmark Channel, usually at three o’clock in the morning.

 Chris and James Patterson having fun filming a promo for their I FUNNY books.

 Chris also spent close to twenty years writing radio and television commercials for Burger King, Seven Up, Kentucky Fried Chicken, Dr Pepper, and many, many others.
 His first boss was a very talented advertising writer named James Patterson.
 Now they’re writing books together.

 Chris spent four years having everything he wrote rejected by publishers, producers, and strangers he met on the street.
-Now he's had over fifty different books published and is working on several new projects including more Lemoncello adventures, the Max Einstein series with James Patterson, and a book called SHINE!, co-authored by his extremely talented wife (and longtime first editor), J.J.
-Grabenstein.
+Now he’s had over six-dozen different books published and is working on several new projects including more Lemoncello adventures.

 Yes, like we said, Chris is always writing!
 This morning, he wrote a grocery list, a note to J.J., and a letter to Santa Claus.
 It’s never too early.

-Chris and J.J. live in New York City with two cats (Parker & Phoebe Squeak) and lots and lots of ideas.
+Chris and J.J. live in New York City with their cats Luigi & Phoebe Squeak and lots and lots of ideas.

 Read more about Chris in this fun article!